Rygtx/dbd_autoSkillCheck/README.md

 Using it may violate game rules and trigger anti-cheat detection.
 The author is not responsible for any consequences resulting from its use, this includes bans or any other unspecified violations.
 Use at your own risk.
 Join the [discord server](#acknowledgments) for more details about how to test it, after accepting the fair-use agreement.

+You are free to use or modify this software, but you must strictly adhere to the terms of the GNU General Public License v3.0 (GPLv3).
+If you are distributing or selling a compiled version of this tool, you must:
+1. State clearly that it is based on this repository and include the original copyright notice.
+2. Provide a copy of the GPLv3 license to your users.
+3. Make the full source code available to anyone you distribute it to, under the exact same GPLv3 license.

+Taking this code, closing the source, stripping the attribution, and selling it as your own proprietary software is a direct violation of the license and copyright law.

 # DBD Auto Skill Check

 The Dead by Daylight Auto Skill Check is a tool developed using AI (deep learning with PyTorch) to automatically detect and successfully hit skill checks in the popular game Dead by Daylight.